sefeoglu/ODS_project_student/README.md

 # Ontology Matching
-Graph Search Algorothm Based Prompt Generation for Ontology Matching
+A Ontology Matcher utilizing Graph Search Algorithms and Prompt Generation for LLMs.

 ## Requirements
 use Python version >=3.10